facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Injecting Classes, IDs, and Attributes

-You can use the brace format to specify classes and IDs (IDs are only injectable in non-Pygments code blocks).
+You can use the brace format to specify classes and IDs.
 The first provided class is always used as the language class.
-IDs (`#id`) and arbitrary attributes in the form `key="value"` can be inserted as well, but only when Pygments isn't being used as Pygments does not support arbitrary attributes or IDs.
+IDs (`#id`) and arbitrary attributes in the form `key="value"` can be inserted as well, but when using Pygments, only `key="value"` attributes when that start with the `data-` prefix will be recognized, all others will be treated as options for Pygments and will be rejected if not valid.

 !!! example "Injecting Classes"